ElGuillermo/HLL_CRCON_Diagnose_file/README.md

 - Please be careful about sharing this file, as it could contain your personal passwords (RCON, CRCON database, etc).
 The script should have (redacted) them, but...
 Just check OK ?
 - **NEVER share it on a public forum / Discord channel** ;
-- If you do not fully trust the person asking these informations, you can open the file with any text editor and delete any sensitive data before sharing (search for your passwords, VPS and game server IPs, etc).
+- If you do not fully trust the person asking these informations, you can open the file with any text editor and delete any sensitive data before sharing (search in it for your passwords, VPS and game server IPs, etc).

 ### Installation and use
 - download the `diagnose.sh` file and place it in your CRCON root folder (usually `/root/hll_rcon_tool`) ;